-New York and Texas Residents: CDI coverage, except when purchased as a separate policy, is not available to NY and TX residents.
+New York and Texas Residents: CDI coverage is only available when purchased as a separate policy.

 Alabama: Any person who knowingly presents a false or fraudulent claim for payment of a loss or benefit or who knowingly presents false information in an application for insurance is guilty of a crime and may be subject to restitution fines or confinement in prison, or any combination thereof.